How to Bleed Yamaha Grizzly 700 Brakes

 Step 9.
 Set the level by adding clean brake fluid to the reservoir.

-NOTE: There’s a line that denotes the low end of the desired level.
+NOTE: There’s a line that marks the low end of the desired level.
 If you have new brake pads, fill it up to the top of the glass.
-If you’re bleeding the brakes with older pads and are about to replace them soon, don’t fill it up all the way.
+However, if you’re bleeding the brakes with older pads and are about to replace them soon, don’t fill it up all the way.
 The new pads will push fluid up the system from the caliper, and you’ll need room for that fluid in the reservoir.

 Step 10.
 Replace the plastic cap and rubber diaphragm.